How Can I Help SALDEA?

 - Donate to community service.
 SALDEA contributes to local Panamanian pet helpers who give their own time and money to help animals in need.
 Many of these folks have financial limitations.
 We help them to help animals.
 Read more below!

-Quinty is a young dog who was struck by a car.
+Some foster animals are easy to prepare for adoption.
+Others require many months and sometimes thousands of dollars to rehabilitate.
+Quinty is an example.
+She is a young dog who was struck by a car.
 She collapsed in someone’s back yard, in great pain and unable to move any further.
 She was taken in by SALDEA and put in rehabilitation with La Casa de los Animales, a nearby rehabilitation center.
 Quinty recovered from her injuries, from malnutrition, and from parasites.
 We then discovered she was pregnant!
-Quinty delivered eight beautiful, healthy puppies on October 2.
-When the pups are eight weeks of age, are sterilized and vaccinated, we will make them available for adoption.
-When Quinty is finished nursing, sterilized, and vaccinated, she too will be ready for her forever home.
-Because 9 dogs are a lot to feed and care for, we are conducting a fundraiser to cover their expenses, which we estimate to be about $600.
-100% of donations for Quinty and her babies will go to the care of the animals.
-You can donate here: Quinty and her Puppies
+Quinty delivered eight beautiful, healthy puppies.
+When Quinty finished nursing, she was sterilized and vaccinated.
+She was adopted along with her puppies.
+The care and rehabilitation for this pregnant mama and her eight pups was costly.
+Special donations help us to work with severely injured or needy animals such as this family.

 Donate Using PayPal